Everyone knew except her.

 Now she was gone.
 Cancer.
 I hate cancer.

 Two of the most wonderful Goldens in the world had died of the same cancer at the same young age.
 Holding the first as her body went cold gutted her.
 She couldn’t bear to be that close when the second one breathed her last.
-There couldn’t be a third victim.
+There wouldn’t be a third victim.

 Crushed